 As parents, we’re all at least a little nervous as we send our student off to college for the first time.
 And students are nervous, too, even if they don’t admit it.
 But if the student we’re about to send off is shy, we may have more than the usual concerns.
 Will my student make friends?
 Will my student participate in class?
 Will my student communicate with her professors?
 Will my student get involved?

 If you have a shy student, chances are that these are not new concerns.
-You’ve lived with these issues before, but they are magnified as you contemplate sending your student off to be on her own at college.
-You’re not going to change who she is, and you’re not going to be there to help directly, but you might help her think about her feelings and suggest a few things that might help.
+You’ve lived with these issues before, but they are magnified as you contemplate sending your student off to be on their own at college.
+You’re not going to change your student’s personality, and you’re not going to be there to help directly, but you might help them think about feelings and suggest a few things that might help.

 Shy or introvert?